AlbertP3/FlashCards/README.md

 Dictionary facilitates managing cards in the datasets via a command line interface - translation for the searched phrase are fetched from the online/local service and then filtered by the user to be finally saved to the file.
 There are several online dictionaries available of which list can be shown via the 'help' command - a local source can also be used.
 Searched phrases can be Edited or Added if they don't suite the expectations out-of-the-box.
 If the searched phrase is already in the dataset, user will be notified about the duplicate.
 Ultimately, a card can be added relying solely on the user input by entering the manual mode (manual_mode_sep)
 - type \help to get a list of tips and available commands
-- Quick lookup is available by selecting a part of the displayed card's text and clicking RMB
+- Lookup is available by selecting a part of the displayed card's text and clicking RMB.
+In the 'quick' mode a predicted hint will be displayed as a notification and on left click a complete query results will be displayed
 - Using monospaced fonts with proper support for the used languages is advised
 - It is normal for the separating line to not align perfectly, as shown above.
 It is due to different pixel widths of certain characters such as 車 compared to an 'a' (of which both have len()=1) or using non-monospaced fonts.
 To alleviate this issue, a Caliper is used to measure actual pixel widths of characters and pad the cell accordingly.
+- Search is done one-way only, from the source to the target language, which is visible on the status bar and can be reversed with a prefix, and unless the default source language is set to "auto" it will be reverted after the operation is finished.

 ## EFC Model Optimizer